 The most common injuries suffered in the back are strains and sprains.
-Fracturing a vertebrae or experiencing a herniated disc are also common and the most frequent causes of all four of these things are automobile and sports related accidents.
+Fracturing a vertebrae or experiencing a herniated disc are also commonly experienced issues.
+The most frequent causes of all four of these things are automobile and sports related accidents.
+However, that's not to say that you can't cause harm to your back in other ways!

-When you fracture a vertebrae you will usually do so as a result of a serious trauma and treatment should be considered immediately due to the possibility of damage to the spine.
-A fractured vertebrae will normally be treated without resorting to surgery, however, this is sometimes required.
+When you fracture a vertebrae you will usually do so as a result of a serious trauma and treatment should be considered immediately due to the possibility of lasting damage to the spine.
+A fractured vertebrae will normally be treated without resorting to surgery, although this is sometimes required.

 When a disc in the back ruptures it is referred to as a herniated disc.
 This can cause complications for the nearby nerves and can result in mild to serious back pain.
 The best treatment for a herniated disc is a combination of bed rest and painkillers followed by physical therapy.